 The result is an intimate, musical meeting with young peoples’ stories about who they are and where they come from, told through music and dance from their respective cultures.
 The experience is elevated by professional musicians, choreographers, instructors, sound- and light designers and set designers.

-Fargespill debuted with great success during the Bergen International Festival in 2004, and over 135 000 has since seen their performances.
+Fargespill debuted with great success during the Bergen International Festival in 2004, and over 165 000 has since seen their performances.
 They have released a book and an album, which was nominated for the Norwegian Grammys.
-They have performed for Aung San Suu kyi, most of the European Royal Houses and most ministers in Norwy – amongst others.
+They have performed amongst others for Aung San Suu Kyi, most of the European Royal Houses and most ministers in Norway .
 The Fargespill-concept is licensed to several municipalities all over the country, as well as to Sweden – and several others are on the verge of starting up their own ensembles.

 HOW TO CONTACT US: